 Graph traversal

 Graph traversal (the search problem) is the problem of visiting all the nodes in a graph in a particular manner, updating and/or checking their values along the way.
-Various algorithms exist for reducing graph for like BFS,DFS ,Dijkstra, a different way is to change graph structure for reduce searching time ,other common approach is to represent both graphs and queries on graphs by sequences, thus converting graph search to subsequence matching[jiang 2007].
+Various algorithms exist for traversing graph for like BFS,DFS ,Dijkstra, a different way is to change graph structure for reduce searching time ,other common approach is to represent both graphs and queries on graphs by sequences, thus converting graph search to subsequence matching[jiang 2007].

 Social networks (SN)